 Once I started looking and saying, wait, I believed X, and now I'm seeing X is completely false.

-Or I didn't even know there was an alternative way to understand X. I thought X was a fact.
+Or I didn't even know there was an alternative way to understand X.

-And yet now I'm hearing from all these people, I'm seeing all this evidence to suggest that X is something that is very dubious, if not outright fault.
+I'm seeing all this evidence that suggests that X is something that is very dubious, if not outright fault.

 I felt like there were all these things implanted within me that I didn't choose to put there that weren't part of my own autonomy or my own intellectual agency.

-And I felt like, you know, I have to kind of erase as much of that as possible and start from zero and rebuild it based on my own uh attempt to think critically about things.
+And I felt like, you know, I have to kind of erase as much of that as possible and start from zero and rebuild it based on my own attempt to think critically about things.

-Because we are entirely subjective beings, and there's no undoing all these influences that have shaped who you are.
+And there's no undoing all these influences that have shaped who you are.

-Like why are you that way?
+Like, why are you that way?

 Why am I this way?